CVS Ferrari: Service

 CVS Service is authorized to operate all around Italy and worldwide on CVS, Ferrari-Belotti and Kalmar machines and to provide assistance to Still forklifts in Tuscany.

 Internal organization

 CVS Service employs 33 technicians in four departments, light line, heavy line, internal workshop and external workshop.
-Technicians are regularly kept up to date and trained regularly by the company.
-They are trained on emergency tasks, and can work alone or in teams.
+Technicians are trained on emergency tasks, and are able to work alone or in teams.
 Each technician is provided with a van supplied with tools.
 There are 30 vans: 12 for heavy line, 10 for light line, 4 for miscellaneous purposes, 3 for the warehouse and 1 for forklift transport.
 Service operations conform with norm ISO 9001:2000 (Vision 2000) according to the corporate quality system certified by R.I.N.A.

 Research and development

 The Technical Department employs 14% of the work force, and develops the Ferrari range of products.
 It has its own internal Research & Development department.